How to Introduce a New Puppy to Your Current Dog

 This gradual introduction allows them to sniff and explore each other's scents, engage in supervised play sessions, and establish their unique dynamics.
 A solid introduction between your new dog and your current family dog will guarantee a harmonious relationship for years to come.

 To ensure a smooth transition and proper development for your new puppy, it is crucial to establish a well-defined routine for the first few weeks.
-This routine should encompass various aspects such as feeding schedules, potty training, exercise routines, socialization opportunities, and adequate rest periods.
+This routine should encompass various aspects of raising a puppy such as feeding schedules, puppy potty training, regular exercise and training, socialization opportunities, and adequate rest periods.

 By providing consistency and structure, you will create a nurturing environment that promotes good behavior, health, and overall well-being for your furry friend.
-Remember, a little investment in routine and training now will reap long-lasting benefits for your puppy's future.
+Remember, a little investment in puppy training and establishing a solid routine now will reap long-lasting benefits for your puppy's future.

 Make Gradual Introductions Between the Dogs